 Method – How To Create Barn Wood Signs

 There are many ways to create your barn wood sign.
 I will go through a few of the methods I discovered during my research.
-I attempted to choose the methods that were the most cost effective and simple.
-As a guide and overall explanation I wanted to include the below video which is an excellent example of your generic barn wood sign.
+I attempted to choose the methods that were the most cost-effective and simple.
+As a guide and overall explanation, I wanted to include the below video which is an excellent example of your generic barn wood sign.

 Background – To Distress or Not To Distress

-Prior to putting your lettering or image on your barn wood sign you need to ask yourself the question what background do you want?
-Do you want a plain, distressed or crackle type of background (Typical barn wood sign backgrounds).
+Prior to putting your lettering or image on your barn wood sign, you need to ask yourself the question what background do you want?
+Do you want a plain, distressed, or crackle type of background (Typical barn wood sign backgrounds).
 All of these options are incredible and provide a great barn wood sign appearance.

 If you would like a plain background, this is the simplest process and doesn’t involve a lot of technique.
-However does involve some considerations which you may or may not know.
+However, does involve some considerations which you may or may not know.
 If you would like to know more information about background painting and choosing the best paint/process you can go to my post – “Down To Earth Way Of Painting Wood Signs“

 Stenciling letters or images on barn wood signs is a very popular option.
 There are various ways to stencil your barn wood sign and I will explain the most common way to apply your stencil.
 If you would like to know more detailed information on stenciling you can read my article – “Stencil Painting Without Stencil Bleeding On Your Wood Sign”

-Basically you place your stencil on your barn wood sign and apply paint with a cloth, brush or sponge.
+Basically, you place your stencil on your barn wood sign and apply paint with a cloth, brush or sponge.
 You can use multiple colors and designs to create a true masterpiece.
 I have included a great video below for a basic understanding of stenciling.

 Carve Your Lettering Or Images

 If you have the capability of carving this is a very flexible creative way of creating your barn wood sign.
 The options much like stencils are pretty much limitless.
-The main difference with carving is it gives a 3 dimensional (3D) depth to the appearance of you barn wood sign.
+The main difference with carving is it gives a 3 dimensional (3D) depth to the appearance of your barn wood sign.